-By owning one of the best craft tables you can maximise both your creativity and workspace when using a Cricut machine.
+The best craft tables for Cricut can help your workflow, ease back pain and improve your projects.
+These can include large craft tables and the best craft tables with storage, ensuring you can maximise both your creativity and workspace when using a Cricut machine.
 Having a dedicated craft space for both your work and materials makes it a lot easier than working on another surface like a dining table or hard floor, and will get you in the right headspace for your project.

 When choosing a craft table, you have to take lots of factors into consideration.
 For example, looking at how large the workspace is or whether or not the desk is adjustable.
 Finding the right fit for you is even more of a task when buying online.
 That's why we've compiled the list below of the best craft tables for Cricut on the market today.
 We'll be looking at why they're perfect for any Cricut user as well as the pros and cons of each different table.

 If you're looking to expand your crafting setup, why not check out our guide on the best Cricut accessories.
 If you haven't bought a Cricut yet but are starting to look into it, then read our guide to the best Cricut machines.
 Also, take a look at the best Glowforge machines; these are new laser cutters that offer a clean and easy approach to this high-spec tech.

 The Alex desk from Ikea comes top of my list of best craft tables for Cricut because it's a large and deep desk, with a clean and uncluttered workspace, and it can be extended with Ikea's range of draw units.
 If you have the room, this is easily the best craft table around, and it's not too expensive either.

 The metal frame of the Alex is well-built and stable, ensuring there's no shudder or shaking when Cricut is whirring away and cutting.
 The desk is a good height for crafting and there's good leg room.
 The worktop is clean and uncluttered, with fold away cable draws to ensure the space is all about crafting, cutting and designing.